AfricArxiv/hub-and-search-portal/README.md

 - Discipline (categories) and keywords search

 ## Languages
-- translations into more than 2 languages (min 3 of which 1 is African)
+- machine translations languages c0mmonly spken on the continet
-- machine translations with options/overlay interface to manually improve the text online
+- machine translations with options/overlay interface to manually improve the text online (see www.GTranslate.io) // GoogleTranspate API
-- Language switch / editable by the users and admin
+- Language switch // editable by the users and admin

 ### integrations